lingyielia/LAMayorsOffice-EllisActHousing/README.md

     Number of units in this building

 **Unit Number**
-    Unit number relevant for this permit
+    Unit number relevant for this permit.
+For records where this wasn't explicitly provided, it was parsed out using the package [`usaddress`](https://pypi.python.org/pypi/usaddress).

 **Unit Type**
+    Unit type (e.g., 'Apt', 'Unit', 'Floor') relevant for this permit.
+For records where this wasn't explicitly provided, it was parsed out using the package [`usaddress`](https://pypi.python.org/pypi/usaddress).

 **Council District**
     The City of Los Angeles council district that has jurisdiction over the property.